-Whereas reconstruction principles, choice of materials and other aspects of new additions in the Old Town are strictly regulated, guidelines in the Rotermann quarter focus mainly on the structure of urban fabric.
+Whereas in Tallinn’s old town reconstruction principles, choice of materials and other aspects of new additions are strictly regulated, guidelines in the Rotermanni quarter focus mainly on the structure of urban fabric.
 Thus, the architects have more freedom to rethink and redefine what is worthy and dignified architecture in a historic context.
-In this case, an old flour storage acquired two extra floors and a new addition in front of it, connected with a gallery and forming an atrium in-between.
+In this case, an old flour storage acquired two extra floors and a new addition in front of it, connected with a gallery and forming an atrium between the two volumes.

-Contrasting Cor-Ten steel speaks to the roughness of historic industrial buildings; the unusual proportions of openings in the facade are a reworking of former industrial window patterns.
+Contrasting Cor-Ten steel speaks to the roughness of historic industrial buildings; the unusual proportions of openings in the facade are an interpretation of former industrial window patterns.
 At the front of the building, an urban square is formed as the main public gathering space.
-Creating a fully pedestrian, contemporary public space has been one of the strongest ideas of the district’s developers.
+Creating a fully pedestrian, contemporary public space has been one of the leading ideas of the district’s developers.